w3c/aria/documentation/aria-idl.md

     -   Specifies how web APIs should behave for both browser implementers and developers
     -   Interfaces are largely self documenting
 -   ***Backwards compatibility***: Can add new properties/methods without breaking backwards-compatibility
+-  ***Consistency***: New APIs, such as methods and properties, follow similar forms to existing APIs - conventions and types are heavily reused, creating familiarity of interfaces between APIs.

 ### How IDL works
 -   Browser IDL implementation